Mide6x/React-Movie/README.md

 ![Alt text](https://www.freecodecamp.org/news/content/images/size/w1600/2020/11/Screenshot-2020-11-10-at-07.53.58.png)

-Mission success!
-Well, part of the mission is a success – we're only getting started here after all.
-But this means our URL from the email is working fine and our React App will be able to retrieve movies.
+This means our URL from the email is working fine and our React App will be able to retrieve movies.